-Warm email introductions are one of the most powerful ways to expand your network and land some incredible opportunities in your music career.
+Warm email introductions are one of the most powerful ways to expand your network and land some incredible opportunities in your music or entertainment industry career.
 But are you doing them the right way?
 In this post, we’ll give you some tips to help increase the chances of making a meaningful connection, avoid awkward situations, and look super professional while either asking for an introduction or making one.

 The forwardable email